maazrana028/JobBot.py/README.md

 Acts as a personal job board tailored to your preferences.

 ____________________________________________________________________________________________________________________________________________________________________________________________________
-Limitations and What the code does for does you.
+Limitations and What the code does for you.

 1. Bot Detection on LinkedIn
 LinkedIn is strict with bots.
 You’re already using good stealth techniques: